 - We transport your luggage, you just carry a light day pack.

-- A mix of welcoming hotels and one or two fine guest houses according to season
+- A mix of welcoming hotels and characterful guest houses according to season

-- Six or seven 2-star hotels and one or two guest houses according to availability
+- Five 2-star hotels, one 3-star and one guest house according to availability

 - En-suite facilities throughout.

 - Upgrades available in both Nimes and Aigues-Mortes – ask for details

 - Best access is via Nimes airport or SNCF station [4 hrs on TGV from Paris or Lille] with 40 min. onward journey to Ales – please ask for details.

 - Other convenient options are via Lyon or Montpellier airports, with onward TGV to Nimes – 60 and 30 minute journeys, respectively.